The Future of AR and “The Next Big Thing” Illusion

 This will inevitably make it arduous to fill in a spreadsheet, create a CAD model, play a game that has more than two buttons, or do anything else that requires complicated input.

-Other than input, the fact that smartphones are small means that they fundamentally can’t have as much processing power as a bigger thing.
+The fact that smartphones are small means that they fundamentally can’t have as much processing power as a bigger thing.
 So any task that does require serious processing is better achieved through bigger things.

 This is why smartphones didn’t miraculously invalidate personal computers, despite once being “the technology of the future” and “the next big thing”.

-Personal computers
+Desktop computers

-While smartphones exist, nobody will pull out their laptop to quickly send a text or check the weather or play some game for 5 minutes on a crowded subway.
+So it’s never going to be the solution to quickly send a text or check the weather or play some game for 5 minutes on a crowded subway.

 Do they provide the most processing power of any technology?
 No. That’s supercomputers and cloud computing.